-The project is surrounded to the north, east and west by commercial uses.
+Rationale: The project is surrounded to the north, east and west by commercial uses.
 To the south is an undeveloped commercial parcel.
 The project does not propose any outside storage of materials and equipment.
-A concrete delivery pad is located to the northeastern side of the project building and mostly be screened from public view from State Route 49, but will be visible from Northside Drive, however there are no requirements for screening of delivery trucks.
+A concrete delivery pad is located to the northeastern side of the project building and will be mostly screened from public view from State Route 49, but will be visible from Northside Drive, however there are no requirements for screening of delivery trucks.